Learn How To Protect Your Loved Ones

-An estate plan ensures that your assets, property, and other belongings will be passed on to the next generation.
-Not only will this protect your assets, but it will contribute to the long-standing financial health of your family.
+An estate plan ensures that your assets, properties and other belongings will be passed on to the next generation.
+Not only will this protect your assets, but it will also contribute to the long-standing financial health of your family.
 When you fail to coordinate your wishes for property distribution, potential problems and probate disputes could put unnecessary strain on your loved ones after you pass away.
 For example, your family may not be able to pay for your funeral and a prolonged probate battle at the same time.

 How Can I Protect My Heirs?

 There are many ways that you can protect your heirs and offer them peace of mind for the future.
 Our attorneys are skilled in comprehensive and strategic approaches to future planning.
 Through establishing directives for guardianship or estate planning with wills and trusts, there are numerous ways for you to protect your loved ones.
-We would be happy to consult with you, get to know your personal circumstances, and create a plan of action that will help you secure the best possible outcome for both you and your heirs.
+We would be happy to consult with you, get to know your personal circumstances and create a plan of action that will help you secure the best possible outcome for both you and your heirs.

 How Can I Protect Myself?

-You can protect yourself using an estate plan or our elder law services.
+You can protect yourself by using an estate plan or our elder law services.
 An estate plan will prevent someone new in your life from abusing you or stealing your money when you are mentally unfit to manage your finances.
 Your family will know what to do if you created a will that is appropriate for your situation, and you can protect yourself from abuse if you have shared that document with a trusted family member.

 Family members who are aware of your wishes can protect you from elder abuse because they understand the way your will or estate plan was constructed.
 A will protects your family when you die, but an estate plan protects you while you are still alive.
-The estate plan may be used for decades if you require elder care, reside in an assisted living facility, or want trusts to be paid out to your children or grandchildren when they reach a certain age.
+The estate plan may be used for decades if you require elder care, reside in an assisted living facility or want trusts to be paid out to your children or grandchildren when they reach a certain age.
 The plan is still in effect even if your youngest grandchild turns 25 and has access to the trust.

-How Can I Protect an Elderly Loved One from Financial Abuse?
+How Can I Protect An Elderly Loved One From Financial Abuse?

 You can protect elderly loved ones or friends from financial abuse if you know about their will or estate plan.
-The estate plan you created shows how you want to pay for your medical expenses, how you will pay your bills, and who has power of attorney to manage your accounts.
+The estate plan you created shows how you want to pay for your medical expenses, how you will pay your bills and who has the power of attorney to manage your accounts.
 Because elder financial abuse is common, you need to know what your elderly loved ones want to do when they are sick or incapacitated.
 If you were assigned to manage your loved one’s estate, you must obtain a copy of the document.
-You might need come to our office to sign of the document.
+You might need to come to our office to sign the document.

-What is a Guardianship?
+What Is Guardianship?

 A guardianship is a legal arrangement that allows a family member or friend to manage your estate.
-Guardianships can be created to fit your situation, and you may want to write a guardian into your estate plan.
+Guardianships can be created to fit your situation, and you may want to assign a guardian into your estate plan.
 You can assign a guardian who will handle everything, and you can sign off on the guardian at the time you create the estate plan.
 You may also change the guardian at any time.
 If you are trying to protect an elderly loved one, you may need to request an emergency guardianship.
 We can process emergency guardianships for our clients when they believe their loved one is currently being abused or used for money.

-What is the Best Way to Avoid Estate Taxes?
+What Is The Best Way To Avoid Estate Taxes?

 There are different types of estate taxes in New York, including the federal and state estate tax.
 Because every case is different, there is not just one way to avoid paying estate taxes.
-While creating a comprehensive estate plan, we will determine if establishing a trust, planning for Medicaid, or dividing your assets will reduce or eliminate your estate tax liability.
+While creating a comprehensive estate plan, we will determine if establishing a trust, planning for Medicaid or dividing your assets will reduce or eliminate your estate tax liability.
 We will make certain that your estate plan adheres to local tax laws and meets all the requirements of the Internal Revenue Service (IRS) and other tax authorities.

-Brooklyn Elder Law Attorneys at Korsinsky & Klein, LLP Answer Questions Regarding Elder Law Concerns
+Brooklyn Elder Law Attorneys At Korsinsky & Klein, LLP, Answer Questions Regarding Elder Law Concerns

 If you have more questions or concerns, do not hesitate to contact the Brooklyn elder law attorneys at Korsinsky & Klein, LLP.
 Because many of the decisions that you make during the development of an estate plan will have an impact on your future, we take extra care in listening to your goals.
 Call us today at 212-495-8133 or contact us online for an initial consultation.
 We encourage you to browse through our website to learn more about the endless possibilities that our firm offers for your future planning needs.
-We provide legal counsel to clients throughout New York and New Jersey from our offices in Brooklyn, Manhattan, and Lakewood, New Jersey.
+We provide legal counsel to clients throughout New York and New Jersey from our offices in Brooklyn, Manhattan and Lakewood, New Jersey.